 The rapidly evolving world of cell phone technology keeps most of our world connected.
 Access to text messages, handheld social media access, phone calls, and video chats open up a world of possibilities and ways to stay connected for older adults.

-Older adults aged 65 and older were a little slower to adopt the widespread use of cell phones, but more than 85 percent are now connected with a cell phone.1 A Pew Research study found that 61 percent of seniors have made the jump to smartphones.2
+Older adults aged 65 and older were a little slower to adopt the widespread use of cell phones, but today the vast majority are now connected with a cell phone.1 According to Pew Research Center data from 2024, 96 percent of adults 65 and older own a cell phone of some kind, and 76 percent have made the jump to smartphones.2

 It's clear that many older adults are using cell phones these days, but you may be wondering why seniors need a cell phone.
 Phones offer a wide range of benefits to older adults, from staying connected to calling for help during an emergency to keeping track of important appointments and refilling prescriptions.
 Below are just a few of the ways cell phones can benefit older adults.